 Aimed at writers, photographers and PR practitioners, and hoping to cover print, broadcast and online media, Freelance Forum is organised by Dublin Freelance NUJ branch with support from the Broadcasting Authority of Ireland.

-In 2021, a combination of podcast interviews and live webinars are planned, with Spring and Autumn seasons.
-Webinars will also allow for audience interaction, with Question & Answer sessions.
-As was the case last year, some of the podcasts will be uploaded and can be accessed using any podcast client, or directly from Soundcloud.
-However, places at the webinars may be limited.
+In 2021, as the Forum adapted to Covid restrictions, a combination of podcast interviews and live webinars took place, with Spring and Autumn seasons.
+Webinars allowed for audience interaction, with Question & Answer sessions.
+As in 2021, some of the podcasts were uploaded and can be accessed using any podcast client, or directly from Soundcloud.

 Michelle Stanistreet worked as a journalist for ten years at the Sunday Express newspaper as feature writer and books editor.
 She was the first woman Deputy General Secretary, elected in 2008, and became the first woman in the NUJ’s history to be elected as General Secretary in April 2011.
 Last year she gave evidence to the The House of Lords Communications and Digital Committee inquiry into the future of journalism.